Scott McGillivray: Moving the McGillivrays (2016)

 With Moving the McGillivrays, McGillivray and his wife and daughters buy and renovate a house into their forever home, on HGTV Canada.
 They end up choosing a fixer-upper that they tear down due to reno costs, to build their dream home.

 Buyers Bootcamp with Scott McGillivray (2018)

 On Buyers Bootcamp, instead of McGillivray helping buyers purchase new properties and turn them into income properties (as in the full hour version of Income Property), he helps buyers renovate and flip properties.

 In the 2016 pilot, for HGTV Canada, he helped owners choose a property to buy and renovate, to flip for a profit.
 In the series order, for HGTV (USA), he comes on board as a partner to help renovate investment properties and flip them for profit.
 One season aired in 2018.

 Vacation House Rules (2020)

 Vacation House Rules is similar to Income Property.
 The unique factor for this show is that the homes featured are all vacation cottages.
 McGillivray and the owners renovate properties into upscale investment vacation rentals.
-The third season airs on HGTV Canada in spring 2022, with the 4th season currently in production.